lumeland/lume.land/cms/overview/installation.md

 ---
-title: Install LumeCMS
+title: Setup in Lume
-description: How to setup Lume CMS for your site
+description: How to setup LumeCMS in a Lume site
 order: 1
 ---

-Lume CMS is run by Deno, so make sure you have Deno installed in your computer.

-## Install for Lume sites

 To add LumeCMS to your site, create the `_cms.ts` configuration file with the following structure: